conker84/databricks-volt/README.md

 ## How to install it

-For start you this file:
+First you need this file:
 - `volt-1.0.0.jar`

 Then, if required you can also get these files: